Joint-assessment Outline

 Suggested MitigationBeing able to manipulate keys in the container requires access to container.
 However, impact will be high as openfga access will allow attackers to assign themselves arbitrary privileges.

 Mitigations include, the ability to rotate keys on a frequent basis and forcing these API tokens to be mounted as files (can be permission controlled) instead of environment variables.
+Don’t use shared keys.
+Use OAuth or SPIFFE.

 Impact (High/ Med/ Low)High